ibexEclaireur/disciple-tools/dt-locations/README.md

 ## Core Files

 1. `/json/`
-   The .json files serve basic list information like names of countries and their WorldID.
+   _The json folder contains .json files with basic list information, like names of countries and their WorldID._
    * `/oz/`
    * `countries.json`
    * `usa-counties.json`